google/google-authenticator/libpam/README.md

 When using non-standard options, setting a configuration file may reduce the complexity when working with secret files.
 This option is only available when compiled with the ```--enable-config``` option.

-If compiled with configuration file support, and no file is provided, ```/etc/google_authenticator.cfg``` is used by default.
+If run with the configuration ( `config=` in PAM, `--config` at the command line) option, and no file name is provided, `/etc/google_authenticator.cfg` is used by default.
 The configuration file supports settings for all command-line and PAM options.

-If Google Authenticator has been compiled with configuration files support, and is not required, the ```use_config option``` in the configuration file will disable the feature.
-Options provided at the command line or in the PAM configuration file will override the options provided in the configuration file.

 ## Module options